Why get tested for the KRAS-variant for survey participants

 Your body's estrogen levels are decreasing

 During menopause, you go through a natural process that reduces the amount of estrogen in your body.
-Also, if you have an oophorectomyiThe surgical removal of one or both ovaries., your body’s estrogen levels will drop.
+Also, if you have an oophorectomy{tooltip}i{end-texte}The surgical removal of one or both ovaries.{end-tooltip}, your body’s estrogen levels will drop.
 Estrogen can protect individuals with the KRAS-variant7 from getting cancer, so knowing if you have the KRAS-variant puts you in the best position to make informed choices that can reduce your risk for certain cancers.

 You have cancer